Flightplan files must be located in the Output/FMS plans/ directory.

 ADES KRDU DESRWY RW05L STAR ALDAN1 STARTRANS ROA APP I05L

 If any off APP or STAR is set, the DESRWY is required!
 STAR and STARTRANS can be omitted if no arrival is desired.
 APP and APPTRANS can be omitted if no instrument approach is desired.
-APPTRANS can be omitted if no transitions are available for the given approach.
+APPTRANS is optional and can follow APP, just like STARTRANS is optional after the STAR.
+APPTRANS can be omitted if no transitions are available for the given approach or vector to final is desired.

 The name of the approach must be given in the format of ARINC 424.18+, section 5.10.
 Examples: I26L, B08R, R29, V01L, N35, R35-Y, VDM, NDBB, LOCD, …